 Sellers usually have several offers on the table, and yours might be rejected without a pre-approved mortgage.
 When you get pre-approved you are showing the seller that your credit history is clean, your finances can take on a mortgage, and you are ready to sign the agreement of purchase and sale.
-The house or condo that checks everything off your list might be gone, or it might be lost in bidding war if you are not ready to show that you are a suitable candidate
+The house or condo that checks everything off your list might be gone, or it might be lost in a bidding war if you are not ready to show that you are a suitable candidate

 6. Dorothy Mazeau – DorothyMazeau.com

-The most important step in purchasing your first home is to talk to a Mortgage Broker and have a full pre-approval evaluation done, including proof of income, credit worthiness, and debt load you are currently carrying.
+The most important step in purchasing your first home is to talk to a Mortgage Broker and have a full pre-approval evaluation done, including proof of income, creditworthiness, and debt load you are currently carrying.
 Insist on this being a thorough review, which is somewhat time-consuming; some lenders won’t want to go through the full process until they are at the stage of approving a mortgage on a specific property – which is too late!
-In order to avoid any unpleasant surprises, insist that this be done early on.
+To avoid any unpleasant surprises, insist that this be done early on.

 A Mortgage Broker is more likely to be willing to do this for you than an individual bank or another single-source lender.
 A Mortgage Broker has access to a wide range of mortgage products and a good one will be willing to do the work to get you a real pre-approval based on the dollar amount of the mortgage you qualify for.

 Once you know the value of the mortgage you qualify for, you can go shopping.
 Only look at properties you know you can afford, based on this amount.
-Beyond that, you will be seeking the right balance of location, the condition of the home, and features it offers.
+Beyond that, you will be seeking the right balance of location, the condition of the home, and the features it offers.
 Keep in mind that this is your first entry into the housing market; your dream home may be somewhere down the line.

 7. Michael Kelczewski – MichaelKelczewski.com